 In 2011 a friend and I founded our own startup, eyeQoala, where we built different 3D applications using Microsoft Kinect.
 Among these applications we developed a simple room scanning system.
 Unluckily, my colleague and co-founder had to leave the company for personal reasons and now I am considering other future possibilities.

 Since November 2016, I'm a Postdoctoral Research Fellow at Trinity College Dublin.
-I'm currently working at the Graphics Vision and Visualisation group, supervised by Prof. Aljosa Smolic.
+I'm currently working in the V-SENSE team at the Graphics Vision and Visualisation group, supervised by Prof. Aljosa Smolic.

 I’m in love with technology (I used to write a blog about it, though it’s only in Spanish, sorry: wp.rafapages.com) in general and VR/AR in particular.
 I love traveling and photography (and the results are on my Instagram profile!).
 If you want to know more about me, checkout my CV, and my drawn CV.